-So which Long Island neighborhoods are best for trick-or-treating?
+We’ve compiled a list of the best Long Island Neighborhoods for trick-or-treating.
 We prefer those that have houses close together, merchants who participate, are well lit, with minimal traffic, and that have merchants who participate.
 Read on for our list of favorites.

 Check out our Halloween Guide for more Long Island trick-or-treating fun, including these top events for kids and not-too-scary haunted houses and walks.
 For more seasonal fun, see our October GoList and Fall Fun Guide.

 Don't forget to sign up for our newsletter if you'd like news like this delivered straight to your inbox.

 Floral Park — Kids take to the streets in this family-friendly village that borders Queens.
-With more than one-third of its residents younger than 18, the town comes to life with houses adorned with orange lights and lawns decked out with spooky displays.
+With more than a third of its residents younger than 18, the town comes to life with houses adorned with orange lights and lawns decked out with spooky displays.
 Many houses here were built at the turn of the 20th century, letting kids hunt for (or avoid) "haunted" houses.

 Many of Garden City's grand homes go all-in for Halloween.
 Photo courtesy of the author

 Garden City — Tree-lined streets dotted with majestic houses make for a beautiful night of trick-or-treating.
 Streets generally have little traffic and are wider than in most communities.
 Old architecture such as the Cathedral of the Incarnation and St. Paul's Recreation Complex on Stewart Avenue give children the illusion of "spooky" spaces.
 Residents tend to be generous with their candy, and many merchants along Seventh Street participate, too.